Congratulations! You’ve graduated college, landed your first job, and officially entered adulthood—with all its perks

 If you have extra money left over in your monthly budget, consider paying more than the minimum payment.
 Student loans typically do not have penalties for early repayment, and paying early can save you significant interest over time.
 Our easy-to-use Spending Calculator can help you build out a realistic budget and stick to it over time.

 Consider setting up automated student loan payments directly from your paycheck or your checking account.
-That way you won’t be tempted to spend the money budgeted for whittling down your loan on something else.
+That way you won’t accidentally spend the money budgeted for whittling down your loan on something else.

 New tech tools are available to help simplify student loan repayment.
-The new Fifth Third Momentum app, for example, can help you pay off your student loans faster by automating frequent micropayments toward your balance.
-You can connect the app to your Fifth Third debit card, link your student loan to the app, and choose to round your debit card purchases up to the next dollar or add one dollar to every purchase: If you buy lunch for $9.45, the app rounds up to $10.
+The new Fifth Third Momentum® app, for example, can help you pay off your student loans faster by automating frequent micropayments toward your balance.
+You can connect the app to your Fifth Third debit card, link your student loan to the app, and choose to round your debit card purchases up to the next dollar or add one dollar to every purchase: If you buy lunch for $9.45, the app rounds the charge up to $10.
 The extra change will be applied to your loan balance each week when you have at least $5 in round ups.
 The extra change or dollar will be applied to your loan balance, quietly chipping away at it over time.

 When determining how to pay off student loans, you need to take stock of all the resources available to you.
 If you’re really focused on getting out of debt and moving on with your life, consider asking your parents, grandparents or other family members to join the effort.
 Ask them to contribute to your student loan debt in lieu of birthday or holiday gifts.
 Or consider refinancing with a program like CommonBond—a student loan lender that helps give students and graduates simpler, more affordable and more transparent ways to pay for higher education..
 You can use our Refinancing Calculator to determine if this is the best option for you.